-- It is a relatively quick and non-invasive procedure.
+- The procedure is relatively quick and non-invasive.

-- Depending on the position of the missing teeth and amount of the healthy bone, partial dentures may help improve your ability to eat and speak.
+- Depending on the missing teeth’s position and the amount of healthy bone, partial dentures may help improve your ability to eat and speak.

-- The dentist might be able to add additional teeth depending on the type of denture you choose.
-Please clarify it with your dentist before committing to the treatment.
+- The dentist might be able to add additional teeth, depending on the type of denture you choose.
+Please clarify this with your dentist before committing to the treatment.
 For example, teeth cannot be added to a flexible partial denture.

 Disadvantages of a Partial Denture

 - They do not always function well or look as natural as fixed options.

 - They may require multiple adjustments by the dentist until they fit comfortably.

 - Use of adhesive creams may be required to ensure better fit.

 - They need to be relined or replaced more often.